system76/docs/_articles/switch-from-macos-to-popos.md

 **macOS**
 - iCloud

-Apple offers cloud storage and software services through their iCloud platform.
-They sync desktop files, documents, and offer web versions of Pages, Numbers, Keynote, Notes, etc.

 **Pop!_OS**

 - [iCloud.com](https://www.icloud.com/) (browser access)

-While there's no direct equivalent offered by System76, there are several cloud options that can be used for alternative backups and file syncing.
+There are several cloud options that can be used for backups and file syncing on Linux.
 Additionally, many of iCloud's files and programs can be accessed through a web browser on Pop!\_OS.

 **Additional Options**